ezyang/ghc-proposals/proposals/0000-private-dependencies.rst

 .. _`LLVM Bitcode Backend`: https://github.com/ghc-proposals/ghc-proposals/pull/25

 By using private dependencies, GHC gains the opportunity to finally do away with this restriction without breakage.
-Doing so is good both for GHC, making it more modular, and also good for external libraries, as GHC being one of the largest and most complex Haskell programs makes it an excellent proving ground.
+Doing so is good both for GHC, making it more modular, and also good for external libraries, as GHC being one of the largest and most complex Haskell programs makes it an excellent proving ground for new abstractions' utility.

 Proposed Change
 ---------------